Doctor of Physical Therapy (DPT)

 - if taken on or after August 1, 2011, a combined score of 297 on the verbal and quantitative sections, with a minimum score of at least 153 on the verbal section, and a minimum score of at least 144 on the quantitative section, and a minimum score of at least 3.5 on the analytical writing section.
 Although most applicants meet these minimum requirements, students with a minimum combined score of 286 on the verbal and quantitative sections may be considered as long as a minimum score of at least 146 has been earned on the verbal section and at least 140 has been earned on the quantitative section.

 - it is preferred that an applicant take the revised GRE given after 7/31/2011.
 (NOTE: GRE scores must be sent to PTCAS and UNG.
-The institutional code for PTCAS to receive scores is 7732; for UNG to receive scores, the code is 5497.)
+The code for PTCAS to receive scores is 7732.
+Instititonal code for UNG to receive scores is 5497.)

-- Submit 3 DPT reference forms documenting each of the 10 generic abilities representing behavioral characteristics, which, in addition to the professional knowledge and clinical skills, are required for success as a physical therapist.
+- Submit three DPT reference forms documenting each of the ten generic abilities representing behavioral characteristics, which, in addition to the professional knowledge and clinical skills, are required for success as a physical therapist.
 One recommendation should be from a physical therapist that you have observed.

 - Complete PT observation hours.